ericbmerritt/blog/_posts/2011-09-21-commit-hygiene-and-git.md

 This will help in maintaining our code base.
 It will help us understand why a particular change occurred and what the steps leading up to that change will be.
-Also the discipline of patch hygiene will help you focus on the change that needs to occur for to solve just problem at hand.
+Also, the discipline of patch hygiene will help you focus on the change that needs to occur for to solve just problem at hand.
 Saving a lot of wasted time and effort on things that don't matter.